derekpowell/rstudio-dmp/README.md

 ## Other additions

-Also added the `styler` package for code styling.
+* Added the `styler` package for automated code styling.
+* Added custom keyboard shortcuts with the file `rstudio_bindings.json`

 ## Notes

-**Docker Hub Automated builds are failing as of 2018-03-17.
+**Docker Hub Automated builds are still failing as of 2018-03-22.
 Images hosted there were built locally by me.**